LorenzoChavez/master-data-science-final-project/README.md

-# Final project of the Master in Data Science
+## Final project of the Master in Data Science:
+# Improving User Experience in the Fashion Industry

 This project has been developed by [Antonio Ramos](https://github.com/antonioramos1/) and [Lorenzo Chavez](https://github.com/LorenzoChavez).